programminghistorian/jekyll/lessons/building-static-sites-with-jekyll-github-pages.md

 - Jamie Howe
 editors:
 - Fred Gibbs
-layout: default
 difficulty: 1
 activity: presenting
 topics: [website, data-management]
 abstract: "This lesson will help you create entirely free, easy-to-maintain, preservation-friendly, secure website over which you have full control, such as a scholarly blog, project website, or online portfolio."
 ---

 **This lesson is for you if** you'd like an entirely free, easy-to-maintain, preservation-friendly, secure website over which you have full control, such as a scholarly blog, project website, or online portfolio.

 **At the end of this lesson**, you'll have a basic live website where you can publish content that other people can visit—it will look like [this](http://amandavisconti.github.io/JekyllDemo/)!—and you'll also have some resources to explore if you want to further customize the site.

 **Requirements:** A computer (Mac/Windows/Linux are all okay, but this lesson doesn't cover some aspects of Linux use), the ability to download and install software on the computer, an internet connection that can support downloading software.
 Users have reported needing between 1-3 hours to complete the entire lesson.